Gong Cha

 Gong Cha (貢茶 (Gòngchá)) is a tea drink franchise founded in 2006 in Kaohsiung, Taiwan.

-Gong Cha expanded to Hong Kong in 2009, and by 2012 had further expanded internationally to Macau, South Korea, New Zealand, Australia, Malaysia, the United Kingdom, Canada, the United States, Mexico, the Philippines, Myanmar, Vietnam, Japan, Singapore, Brunei, Cambodia and China.

 Name

 The name is a combination of the Chinese characters "貢", meaning contribution or tribute, and "茶", referring to tea.
-Together meaning "Tribute tea".

 History

-Gong Cha, which translates to “tribute tea for the emperor,” was founded in 2006 in Kaohsiung, Taiwan.
-Gong Cha's first Hong Kong store was established in 2009 by a Hong Kong native who had lived in Taiwan for five years.
-In 2012 it had forty-six stores in Hong Kong, mainly in MTR stations and shopping centers, but that number has dropped to five due to decreased business from several health and safety scandals.
-Gong Cha serves a total of about fifty-seven different drinks, which can be divided into seven types: house specials, brewed tea, milk tea, 'Creative Mix,' coffee, 'Healthy Series,' and ice smoothies.
+Gong Cha, a tea company, was founded in 2006 in Kaohsiung, Taiwan.
+Its first store in Hong Kong was established in 2009 by a Hong Kong native who had lived in Taiwan for five years.

+In 2012, the company had forty-six stores in Hong Kong, primarily located in MTR stations and shopping centers.
+However, due to various health and safety scandals, the number of stores has decreased to just five.
+Gong Cha serves approximately fifty-seven different drinks, divided into seven types: house specials, brewed tea, milk tea, Creative Mix, coffee, Healthy Series, and ice smoothies.
 These drinks are offered in medium and large sizes.
-Gong Cha also sells tea sets and tea in stores, such as Bi-Luo-Chun Green Tea and Darjeeling Spring Tea.
-In some locations they also offer food, a new recent addition being "Mochi Waffles".
+Additionally, Gong Cha sells tea sets and various types of tea in stores, such as Bi-Luo-Chun Green Tea and Darjeeling Spring Tea.
+Some locations also provide food options, including the recent addition of "Mochi Waffles."